dcos/dcos/packages/adminrouter/extra/src/README.md

   remove the images themselves though as the layer cache may be useful later on and the user may remove them themselves.
 * `make devkit` - creates the `adminrouter-devkit` container.
 By default other targets execute this step automatically if devkit container image does not exist yet.
 * `make update-devkit` - updates `adminrouter-devkit`.
-Should be run every time the Dockerfile or its dependencies change.
+Should be run every time the Dockerfile or its dependencies (e.g. requirements.txt fileds) change.
 * `make tests` - launch all the tests.
 Worth noting is the fact that McCabe complexity of the code is also verified, and an error is raised if it's equal to or above 10.
 * `make shell` - launch an interactive shell within the devkit container.
 Should be used when fine grained control of the tests is necessary or during debugging.
 * `make lint` - launch flake8 which will check all the tests and test-harness